tristanluther28/network_security_project/README.md

 # Overview
-Live demo will showcase an example use case of client fingerprinting to alert users of new (unidentified) logins
+Live demo will showcase an example use case of client fingerprinting to alert users of new (unidentified) logins.
+- Similar to banking systems and Gmail which notify you of new logins

 # Services used
 - [Firebase](https://console.firebase.google.com/u/0)